Research

 We found that parents worry about their child potentially developing a mental health problem.
 On top of that, they worry about their own ability to then respond to it.

 Research found that parents wanted more mental health information in general.
-They also wanted the skills to be able to recognise the difference between common adolescent behaviour and symptoms of a more serious problem.
+They also wanted the skills to be able to recognize the difference between common adolescent behavior and symptoms of a more serious problem.

 COACHES & YOUTH MENTAL HEALTH